-In the ADC data super-records, each word contains the ADC/Gain data from a certain FEB input channel (input pin).
-The word order (i.e., the correspondence between the FEB input channels and the word numbers) is described in the Appendix 3-C. It known from F.Lanni's codes and was corrected for the new base-plane design (in addition, it was directly checked with an oscilloscope).
+In the ADC data super-records, each word contains the ADC/Gain data from a certain FEB input channel.
+The correspondence between the FEB input channels and the word numbers in the super-record is described in the Appendix 3-C and, in more detail, in Ref [3-8].